PluralKit/PluralKit/docs/4-api-documentation.md

 ```

 ## Version history
+* 2020-05-07
+  * The API (v1) is now formally(ish) defined with OpenAPI v3.0.
+[The definition file can be found here.](https://github.com/xSke/PluralKit/blob/master/PluralKit.API/openapi.yaml)
 * 2020-02-10
   * Birthdates with no year can now be stored using `0004` as a year, for better leap year support.
 Both options remain valid and either may be returned by the API.
   * Added privacy set/get support, meaning you will now see privacy values in authed requests and can set them.